-Class of Fixed Asset Depreciation Rate Lease hold improvements 2.5%
+Class of Fixed Asset Depreciation Rate

+Lease hold improvements 2.5% Plant and equipment 10% - 50%

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.